Insight: France gambles on Syrian rebels as arms decision nears

 France’s active support of rebels in its former colony stems in part from a wish to secure trade interests.
 It fears that the window to unite the opposition is disappearing and the longer disunity prevails, the more likely Islamist and al Qaeda elements, hostile to the West and now among the insurgents fighting Assad, will emerge on top.

 France and Britain can now technically arm rebels after they pushed to have an EU arms embargo lifted.
+The United States is reviewing its position.
 Saudi Arabia, Qatar and Turkey already supply light weapons.

 Almost from the onset of the uprising Paris tried to develop internal networks and gain trust among opposition activists.
 Before recalling its ambassador from Damascus in March 2012, the embassy had been smuggling medicines clandestinely to makeshift hospitals and food for protesters.